 Mildenhall, Chatteris, Brandon, March & Whittlesey

-The team got a lot of inspiration from the décor at Johnsons of Old Hurst Tropical House near Chatteris, marred only slightly by Jude dropping her phone into the crocodile enclosure.
-Residents of Mildenhall were calling out supportive comments as the gang tested swimming in their local river and Brandon’s market place was buzzing with activity.
+The team got a lot of inspiration from the décor at Johnsons of Old Hurst Tropical House near Chatteris, (marred only slightly by Jude dropping her phone into the crocodile enclosure).
+Residents of Mildenhall were calling out supportive comments as the gang tested swimming in their local river and Brandon’s Market Square was buzzing with activity.
 Many people chatting in the square wanted to know more about the project and how they could get involved.

-The plan is to secure funding to present the piece in summer 2022 in the area so fingers crossed and watch this space!
+Submersion Productions now plan to secure funding to present the piece in summer 2023 in the area and all our fingers are crossed and watch this space!